-Real:
+5. Real:

 The image is projected as its original resolution, and resized to fit within the display area.
-For input signals with ixYourDLP.clower resolutions, the projected image will display smaller than if resized to full screen.
-You could adjust the zoom setting or move the projector away from the screen to increase the image size if the screen to increase the image size if necessary.
-You may also need to refocus R LAMPS AND ACCES the projector after making these adjustments.
+For input signals with lower resolutions, the projected image will display smaller than if resized to full screen.
+You could adjust the zoom setting or move the projector away from the screen to increase the image size if necessary.
+You may also need to refocus the projector after making these adjustments.